-Monk Bar is often described as having a "working portcullis"-the English often like to be thought of as modest, masters only of understatement, but this claim about the portcullis seems an exaggeration.
+Monk Bar is often described as having a "working portcullis" -the English often like to be thought of as modest, masters of understatement, but this claim about the portcullis seems a gross exaggeration.
 Firstly, as the work of a portcullis is to seal off a gateway against attack, to say we have a working portcullis seems a worrying reflection on law and order in modern Britain.
 To be fair, most people probably take the claim just to mean that the portcullis goes up and down.
 However the portcullis certainly doesn't go up and down often at the moment.
 One information board at Monk Bar says that it went up and down weekly till 1970 but this seems a mistake, most people say that regular lowering stopped before the Second World War.

 It is true that the portcullis seems to have much of the equipment that was once used to raise and lower it -in particular it has a long windlass or winch that can be turned by stakes being put into it -but it is usually said that the last time anyone actually tried to use this equipment to lower the portcullis was in 1953, to celebrate the crowning of the Queen.
 Closing a medieval gate might be thought a slightly odd form of celebration but in any case it was not crowned with much success.
 It is said that a few weeks after the coronation local papers noted that it took 10 minutes to get it down but 2 weeks to get it up again.
 The story is that while the gate was being raised a chain pulling it up broke, some say that the side pulled by that chain fell which jammed the whole heavy gate firmly into its stone slots -others say the whole portcullis fell and buried its spikes deep into the tarmac of the road.
 It is agreed that simply getting and fitting a new chain and pulling on it was not enough to release the jammed gate.
-Until very recently the problems encountered seem to have deterred people from suggesting that this portcullis should be "worked" again, but in the spring of 2013 it was suggested -to mark the 60 years passed since the coronation, the owner of the museum is not keen to try it again.
+Until very recently the problems encountered seem to have deterred people from suggesting that this portcullis should be "worked" again, but in the spring of 2013 it was suggested -to mark the 60 years passed since the coronation.
+The then owner of the museum was not keen to try it again -but perhaps now the York Archaeological Trust is in charge of the museum we can look forward to archaeological experiments with the portcullis!